PHP Xdebug

 Simple is better

-• sits behind a proxy or a reverse proxy,
+- sits behind a proxy server or a reverse proxy server,

 It is also quite possible that remote debugging might not work at all.

-In this case you will need to ask your network administrator for help; or try "local" debugging: installing Xdebug on an mDIS instance your workstation and debugging from there.
+In this case, you will need to ask your network administrator for help or try "local" debugging: install a copy of your instance on your workstation, then setup Xdebug (and related tools), and debug that cloned instance runnning on your "bare metal".

-Config values for Xdebug 3 are different, and incompatible with the settings described here.
-(Xdebug 3.0.0 was released in late 2020, works with for PHP 7.4 and higher)
+Config values for Xdebug 3 are described here.
+Xdebug 3.0.0 was released in late 2020 and works with PHP 7.4 and higher.
+Instructions for earlier versions of Xdebug are subtly different.

 Debugging of web pages with PHP Xdebug and Visual Studio Code

-You need to be administrator on your machine.
-Install 3 pieces of software to do remote debugging, and create a config file:
+You need to be an administrator on your machine.
+Install 4 pieces of software to do remote debugging, and create a config file:

-3. The browser extension Xdebug helper for Chrome (opens new window) or for Firefox (opens new window)
+- The browser extension Xdebug helper for Chrome or for Firefox

 Xdebug is an extension for PHP to assist with debugging and development.

-• It contains a single step debugger (opens new window) to use with IDEs.
-(This topic is the most important for mDIS debugging)
+- It contains a single step debugger to use with IDEs.
+This is crucial for mDIS debugging

-• it adds stack traces for Notices, Warnings, Errors and Exceptions
+function - It adds stack traces for Notices, Warnings, Errors, and Exceptions

-• provides code coverage functionality for use with PHPUnit
+- (It contains a profiler, and provides code coverage functionality for use with PHPUnit) - not explained here.

 Installation

-For remote debugging, there are two hosts who must communicate during a debugging session: (1) The mDIS Server, and (2) the developer's workstation, where the mDIS codebase is installed.
+For remote debugging, there are two hosts that must communicate during a debugging session: (1) The mDIS Server and (2) the developer's workstation, where the mDIS codebase is installed.

 mDIS Server

-On the mDIS Server, the XDebug Installation Process (opens new window) is straightforward.
+On the mDIS Server, the Xdebug Installation Process is straightforward.
 Do that first.
+Here are the commands for debian-based Linux distributions:

 sudo apt install php-xdebug